 If you have something of interest regarding the local history of the Southfields Grid, please don’t discard it, contact us at firstname.lastname@example.org

 This short and informative history of the Southfields Grid was written in 2000 by local resident and social historian Neil Robson.
 It traces the history of the area from before the development of the railways to the late 1990’s.
-Go to the website below and enter “Roomy Villas” in the search box at the top right.
+An online copy of the book may be found by using the following link:

 For anyone interested in buying the paperback version, there are usually copies available via www.abebooks.co.uk or www.amazon.co.uk at reasonable prices.
 You can also borrow a copy from our local Southfields library in Wimbledon Park Road, of course.
 The author can be contacted at email@example.com